TinoBELLAYER/MEDIATION-catalogue/README.md

 ## What is available

 The tools, simulations and observations are either available by direct download on this repository, or by a hyperlink / access path.
-You can click [here](link to add here) to see a detailed list of the data that are available so far.
+You can see [here](link to add here) a detailed list of the data that are available so far.